patricioisaias/osc-data-exchange-templates/README.md

-# OSC Data Exchange Example
+# OSC Data Exchange Template

-This example shows how to use the Open Sound Control (OSC) protocol to exchange data between [Processing](https://processing.org/) and [Max](https://cycling74.com/products/max).
+This OSC Data Exchange Template demonstrates how to seamlessly exchange data between [Processing](https://processing.org/) and [Max](https://cycling74.com/products/max) using the [Open Sound Control](https://en.wikipedia.org/wiki/Open_Sound_Control) protocol.
+This template serves as a perfect starting point for audiovisual projects, enabling interactive and dynamic data exchange between the two platforms.

 ![Project Screenshot](/project-screenshot.jpg)

 ## Setup

-In order to run this example, you need to install the `oscP5` library by [Andreas Schlegel](https://www.sojamo.de/).
+In order to run this template, you need to install the `oscP5` library by [Andreas Schlegel](https://www.sojamo.de/).
 Follow these steps to install the library:

 1. Open the Processing IDE.
 2. Go to Sketch -> Import Library... -> Manage Libraries...